allenai/beaker-gantry/README.md

 This requires experience with Docker, experience writing Beaker experiment specs, and a fast and reliable internet connection (a luxury that some of us don't have, especially in the WFH era 🙃).

-With **gantry**, on the other hand, that same workflow simplifies down to this:
+With Gantry, on the other hand, that same workflow simplifies down to this:

 1. Write a conda `environment.yml` file, or simply a PIP `requirements.txt` and/or `setup.py` file.
 2. Commit and push your changes.